jamie2210/CI_MS3_RR/README.md

 I am content with what was implemented but if I had more time there are a few bonus features I think could be added;

-* Add site users with different privelages to avoid using jinja templating and one 'Admin' log in that has superior roles.
+* Add site users with different privileges to avoid using jinja templating and one 'Admin' log in that has a superior role.
 * Add change and reset password functionality to the profile section.
 * Allow users to see other users profiles by clicking on their name under the review.
 * Email verification to enhance user protection when logging in.
 * Extend the css with an scss file allowing a cleaner css file and a more customisable Materialize-based site.
-I did attempt this and had it the files working on my site but ran out of time to troubleshoot why the Materialize secondary colours were not changing.
+I did attempt this and had it the files working on my site but ran out of time to troubleshoot why the Materialize secondary colours were not changing, so I removed it.
 * Delete images from the S3 bucket when profiles or reviews are deleted.
-Sadly I ha dno time to look in to this but as there is so much space in the bucket I don't see it as a problem.
+Sadly I had no time to look in to this but as there is so much space in the bucket I don't see it as a problem.
+* On reflection I would not use Materialize, it is too restrictive and doesn't offer any where near as much styling or customisation as Bootstrap.

 _ _ _